-For each device, you can set a configuration value to state whether samples can be collected from the device when a request is made through Microsoft 365 Defender to submit a file for deep analysis.
+For each device, you can set a configuration value to state whether samples can be collected from the device when a request is made through Microsoft Defender XDR to submit a file for deep analysis.

 These configuration settings are typically done through Configuration Manager.

 You can set a compliance rule for configuration item in Configuration Manager to change the sample share setting on a device.

 This rule should be a remediating compliance rule configuration item that sets the value of a registry key on targeted devices to make sure they're compliant.

 The configuration is set through the following registry key entry:

 Path: "HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection" Name: "AllowSampleCollection" Value: 0 or 1